-An ensemble web comedy using a mash-up of videos, texts, animations, memes, and social media.
-In this episode, to see if they are real, and not figments of their own imaginations, the friends test themselves and the world around them.
-The results are unexpected.
+An ensemble web comedy using a mash-up of videos, texts, animations, memes, interactive elements, and social media.
+In this episode, if you win a drinking competition, are you still a winner?

 Stones, The Funny Side of Death: A Stone a Day for 365 Days (for the whole series see Instagram/webyarns)

 Problem displaying Facebook posts.

 "A Change of Heart" asks the question, Is there life after college?
 For Danny Clay, there is no easy answer as his job, dreams, love life, and health devolve into surreal chaos.
 Refusing to be molded, "Clay" navigates through one strange event after another on his predestined path to what he has always rejected: change.

 "Protect the Poet" envisions a future in which the United States has been invaded by the "Enemy."
 The government has collapsed, the President has escaped to Mexico, and Congress is in hiding.
 There is no internet, and communication can only be achieved through speech, print, and semaphore.